Natural Antihistamine Options

 Magnesium

-Natural antihistamines may also include certain minerals.
+Antihistamines that are natural may also include certain minerals.
 For example, magnesium is one such mineral.
 Dosage as a supplement is typically in the 400 - 800mg per day range.
 Certain foods are also good sources of magnesium - plants, grains, meat, and fish.
 More specifically the top magnesium containing foods are: pumpkin and squash seed kernels, Brazil nuts, bran cereal, halibut, quinoa, spinach, and almonds.

 L-Histadine